chadagreene/ITS_LIVE/README.md

 This repository and the functions in it were initially developed in 2019 for the release of ITS\_LIVE version 1.
 The mosaics in ITS\_LIVE version 2 have now been revamped, variable names changed, file naming conventions changed, and most of the old functions required significant changes to work with the new mosaics.
 Accordingly, the version 2.0 updates to this repo in November 2024 contain many breaking changes from previous versions.

 # Citing this dataset
-The ITS\_LIVE data and these functions are provided free of charge.
-All we ask is that you please cite the dataset, and if relevant cite my Antarctic Mapping Tools paper too.
+The ITS\_LIVE data and these functions are free for all to use.
+We do ask that you please cite the dataset, and if relevant cite my Antarctic Mapping Tools paper too.
 Wording might be something like, "Velocity data generated using auto-RIFT (Gardner et al., 2018) and provided by the NASA MEaSUREs ITS\_LIVE project (Gardner et al., 2019).
 Analysis was performed with Antarctic Mapping Tools for Matlab (Greene et al., 2017)"

 Gardner, A. S., M. A. Fahnestock, and T. A. Scambos, 2019 [update to time of data download]: ITS\_LIVE Regional Glacier and Ice Sheet Surface Velocities.
 Data archived at National Snow and Ice Data Center; doi:10.5067/6II6VW8LLWJ7.